 - 1 tablespoon extra virgin olive oil

-- 1 pound lean pork, cut into 1″ cubes
+- 1 pound lean pork, cut in 1-inch cubes

 - 1 medium onion, chopped fine